the-sett/the-sett-laf/README.md

 # The Sett - Look and Feel

-A collection of CSS definitions for styling The Sett Ltd. This package will not be of direct interest outside of The Sett Ltd, but you may find some inspiration from the source code.
+A collection of CSS definitions for styling The Sett.
+This package will not be of direct interest outside of The Sett, but you may find some inspiration from the source code.

 Parts of this will eventually be split off into re-usable packages that will be